stac-extensions/processing/README.md

 ## Item Properties and Collection Provider Fields

-- For Items, the fields are placed in the properties.
-Additionally, STAC allows all Item properties to be used in the Asset Object.
-- For Collections, the fields are placed in the [Provider Objects](https://github.com/radiantearth/stac-spec/blob/master/collection-spec/collection-spec.md#provider-object) for the `providers` that have the role `producer` or `processor` assigned.

 | Field Name              | Type                | Description |
 | ----------------------- | ------------------- | ----------- |
 | processing:expression   | [Expression Object](#expression-object) | An expression or processing chain that describes how the data has been processed.
 Alternatively, you can also link to a processing chain with the relation type `processing-expression` (see below). |